 Our customer support team frequently helps homeowners in California, Oregon, and Washington choose the right filtration level for recurring smoke events.
 One of the most common questions we hear is whether a standard filter is “good enough” during fire season.
 The short answer: if you can smell smoke indoors, your current filter likely isn’t capturing the fine particles doing the most damage.
 For these states, we typically recommend upgrading to a MERV 13 filter during the May–October fire season window—and many of our West Coast customers now keep them installed year-round through auto-delivery.

-At Filterbuy, we believe understanding wildfire trends starts with reliable data.
-Our research team compiled wildfire statistics from the [National Interagency Fire Center (NIFC) 2024 Annual Report], the primary federal source for wildfire incident data in the United States.
+The wildfire statistics in these cards are drawn primarily from the National Interagency Fire Center (NIFC), the federal government's central source for wildfire incident data.
 NIFC aggregates reporting from all federal, state, tribal, and local fire agencies, making it the most comprehensive dataset available for year-over-year wildfire analysis.

-States were ranked by total acres burned in 2024, which is the most widely used metric for measuring wildfire severity at the state level.
-We chose acres burned as the primary ranking factor because it captures the overall scale of wildfire impact—including fires on federal, state, and private lands—more accurately than fire count alone.
+States are ranked by total acres burned, the most widely used metric for measuring wildfire severity at the state level.
+Acres burned captures the overall scale of wildfire impact — including fires on federal, state, and private lands — more accurately than fire count alone.
 A state with fewer but larger fires (like Alaska) can experience far more ecological and air quality damage than a state with many small fires.

 Filterbuy has published this annual wildfire analysis since [year first published] because we believe homeowners deserve clear, data-driven information about the threats to their indoor air quality.
 Wildfires don’t just burn land—they generate smoke that can travel thousands of miles and compromise the air inside your home for days or even weeks.